-Wait a minute, I didn’t let her out this morning, followed by wAiT a minute, IS it morning?
+Wait a minute, I didn’t let her out this morning, followed by, wAiT a minute, IS it morning?

 There were several dream-like plots this time, but I only remember one.

 In a mundane twist of fantasy, my ketamine protagonist buys a house.
-He moves in, but later learns that there’s a lion living in the backyard (seems like something the inspection should have caught, but oh, well.)
+He moves in, but later learns that there’s a lion living in the backyard (seems like something the inspection should have caught, but oh, well).
 At first, he throws food into the far corner of the yard to keep it away.
 Over time, though, he and the lion start to trust each other, eventually becoming friends.
 The man even goes so far as to buy a puppy for the lion to bond with (à la cheetahs with emotional support dogs).
 This seems like a supremely bad idea, as the lion is already fully grown, but the protagonist is confident.

-I prefer to not wear an eye mask during infusions, just because I like to have the option to open my eyes and I’m not a fan of having stuff on my face.
+I prefer to not wear an eye mask during ketamine infusions, just because I like to have the option to open my eyes, and I’m not a fan of having stuff on my face.
 However, there are times when I think an eye mask would come in handy.
 You know that feeling when you’re falling asleep on an airplane and you keep waking up because you feel like your mouth might be open?
 That’s the kind of sensation I get during ketamine infusions, except instead of my mouth, it’s my eyes.
-They’re not actually open during infusions, it’s just that the feeling of “seeing” in my mind is so realistic that sometimes I can’t tell.
+They’re not actually open during ketamine infusions, it’s just that the feeling of “seeing” in my mind is so realistic that sometimes I can’t tell.
 I used to sleep with my eyes a little bit open, and apparently, it was really creepy.
 I’d like to spare the occupants of the room my unsettling zombie eyes.